Configuration#

 (Adding images to notebooks)pypandoc

-(Using pypandoc to convert reST to markdown)junit
+(Using pypandoc to convert reST to markdown)binder

-(Setting log level)capture_repr
+(Setting log level)show_api_usage

-(Showing API Usage)copyfile_regex
+(Showing API Usage)

 Some options can also be set or overridden on a file-by-file basis: